Stefan98167/einkaufsapp/README.md

 [![made-with-typescript](https://img.shields.io/badge/Made%20with-TypeScript-blue)](https://www.typescriptlang.org/)
 [![Built with Expo](https://img.shields.io/badge/Built%20with-Expo-brightgreen.svg)](https://expo.dev/)

-# Einkaufsapp
+# 🛒 Einkaufsapp

 Einkaufsapp is a modern shopping list application built with [Expo](https://expo.dev) and primarily written in TypeScript.
-The app is designed to help you manage shopping lists with a clean, intuitive interface that works on Android, iOS, and the web.
+The app is designed to help you manage shopping lists with a clean, intuitive interface that works on Android, iOS and the web.

-## Features
+## ✨ Features

-- **Shopping List Management**: Easily create, update, and delete shopping lists.
+- **📝 Shopping List Management**: Easily create, update, and delete shopping lists.
-- **Item Tracking**: Add and edit item details such as quantity, price, and notes.
+- **📊 Item Tracking**: Add and edit item details such as quantity, price, and notes.
-- **Cross-Platform**: Enjoy a seamless experience across mobile and web.
+- **🌐 Cross-Platform**: Enjoy a seamless experience across mobile and web.
-- **Modern Tech Stack**: Leveraging Expo, TypeScript, and JavaScript for an efficient development experience.
+- **🛠️ Modern Tech Stack**: Leveraging Expo, TypeScript, and JavaScript for an efficient development experience.

-## Getting Started
+## 🚀 Getting Started

-### Prerequisites
+### 📋 Prerequisites

 Ensure you have the following installed:
 - [Node.js](https://nodejs.org) (LTS version recommended)